versioned/versioned-doc/README.md

 Note that since the web UI is based on the REST API, everything that can be done with the admin UI can also be done directly with the REST API.

+## Publishing

+There is a publishing life cycle for models with the following states:

+* `Not Yet Published` - the document has been created and potentially updated but it has not been published yet
+* `Published` - the document is currently published and there are no newer draft versions of the document that are awaiting publication
+* `Draft` - the document is published but there is a newer draft version that is awaiting publication
+* `Unpublished` - the document was published before but has been unpublished

+There is a version history that shows all versions of a document that have been published over time.

 ## Content Delivery to Clients

 Content delivery to clients is done with the REST API via a CDN (Content Delivery Network) and authentication is handled with an API key.
 Versioned doesn't come with